-Based on the recent July, 2018 bar exam results that are currently being released across the nation, bar passage rates continue to decrease.
+Based on the recent February 2019 bar exam results that are currently being released across the nation, bar passage rates improved by 4.1 percent.
+Despite this modest increase, the CA Bar Exam remains one of the most difficult bar exams in the nation, and generates a low overall passage rate as compared to the rest of the states in the nation.
 It does not appear the results are a reflection of the bar examinees' lack of legal knowledge.
 The vast majority of bar candidates who sit for the exam have an adequate command of the law.
 Rather, the test results reflect the bar examinees' general lack of test taking skills on the MBE and written portions of the exam.

 Since the emphasis of the Bar Exam is the ability to apply the pertinent legal rules to the issues raised by the facts in various bar exam testing formats, effective bar preparation demands a two-step process to develop proficiency with legal analysis and reasoning, fact analysis, strategy and problem solving, organization, time management, communication, and a capacity to recognize and resolve ethical dilemmas.

 The first step to effectively prepare for the Bar Exam is to learn the rules of law in each tested subject.
 Developing learning and memory retention devices, such as approaches and checklists for each subject, are essential tools that promote the ability to recall legal concepts associated with each area of law.
 Bar review outlines, law school class notes, flash cards, and other legal resources are readily available to accomplish this first step.

 The second step to effectively prepare for the Bar Exam is to develop analytical and application skills on each Bar Exam testing format.
 This step is more difficult than step one, and it is the most important step.
 Candidates who spend the majority of their study time merely memorizing the legal rules at the expense of developing analytical skills by taking practice exams under timed conditions rarely score well.